etsui215/simple-cfd-simulation/README.md

 Here are the graphed results:
 ![image](https://user-images.githubusercontent.com/107323771/203658252-a6828f71-7a58-4047-9ebc-b0e2815b2987.png)

-As shown in the graph, an angle of attack of 10 degrees results in the highest lift coefficient.
+As shown in the table and graph, an angle of attack of 10 degrees results in the highest lift coefficient.

 From a visual perspective, here are two animations (one at a 0 degree angle of attack, the other at a 10 degree angle of attack) that shows the pressure across the airfoil as time passes.